constantbourdrez/constantbourdrez.github.io/_pages/about.md

   - /about.html
 ---

 👨🏼‍💻 I'm a final year graduate student in Machine learning at ENS-PSL and Paris Dauphine University - PSL.
-Prior to that, I studied data science, physics and biotechnology atESPCI Paris-PSL.
+Prior to that, I studied data science, physics and biotechnology at ESPCI Paris-PSL.

 🔬 My research interests are in the field of deep learning, reinforcement learning, speech processing, and computational cognitive (neuro)science, with a particular focus on interpretability.